-So you might’ve recently been advised to take the mobile friendly test in the wake of Google’s latest algorithm update.
+So you might’ve recently been advised to take the mobile-friendly test in the wake of Google’s latest algorithm update.

-The search engine giant now wants to promote mobile friendly websites in favour of those that aren’t designed with mobile users in mind.
+The search engine giant now wants to promote mobile-friendly websites in favour of those that aren’t designed with mobile users in mind.
 The update has been handed the somewhat clunky moniker of ‘Mobilegeddon‘.

 But setting aside excitable American portmanteaus, in good old-fashioned Norfolk parlance we’d simply say: “thass a big ‘un!”.
 The update is expected to affect more search queries than Panda, which itself affected 12% of global search queries.

-Let’s not get swept away by the hype.
+First things first, let’s not get swept away by the hype.
 Here are some key points to bear in mind when considering your position as the owner of a small business website:

-- The algorithm update will only affect mobile searches — smartphones are included, but not tablets
+- The algorithm update will only affect mobile searches — smartphones are included, but not tablets.

-- The update will boost mobile friendly websites, rather than demoting non-mobile friendly sites
+- The update will boost mobile-friendly websites, rather than demoting non-mobile-friendly sites.

 - Your website will not be removed from Google’s index for not being mobile friendly.
-Don’t listen to the claims contained within those dodgy emails from any so-called SEO expert who uses Hotmail as their contact email address.

 - Relevancy still trumps mobile friendliness.
 So if your page is still the best match for a search query, then you should still rank for it (for example, a brand name search)